caa-datadragons/caa-bid/README.md

 # SIG Outreach

 * The SIG wants to make the **Data Dragons** visible!
-* Website http://datadragon.link to share all information on SIG activities and the LOUD and FAIR topic itself
+* Website `http://datadragon.link` to share all information on SIG activities and the LOUD and FAIR topic itself
-* GitHub organisation https://github.com/caa-datadragons with SIG members as owner all others can pull requests
+* GitHub organisation `@caa-datadragons` with SIG members as owner all others can pull requests
-* publish a list of LOD in archaeology related infrasrructures with its URI ressources, sparql enpoints, APIs, dumps, etc. for Objects (Nomisma etc.) Gazetteers (Pleiades etc.) Thesuari (Getty etc.) Time (ChronOntology etc.) Persons (GND etc.) GeoData (OpenStreeMap etc.)
+* publish a list of LOD in archaeology related infrasrructures with its URI ressources, SPARQL enpoints, APIs, dumps, etc. for Objects (Nomisma etc.) Gazetteers (Pleiades etc.) Thesuari (Getty etc.) Time (ChronOntology etc.) Persons (GND etc.) GeoData (OpenStreeMap etc.)
-  * this is done in the `hungry squirrels` (http://hungry.squirrel.link) project and published in the `dragonator` (http://dragonator.datadragon.link)
+  * this is done in the `hungry squirrels` (`http://hungry.squirrel.link`) project and published in the `dragonator` (`http://dragonator.datadragon.link`)

 # SIG Outreach Ideas

-* publish a LOD Cookbook for Beginners
+* publish a `LOD Cookbook for Beginners`
-* publish list of LOD in archaeology related talks an papers
+* publish a `list of LOD in archaeology related talks and papers`

 # SIG Governance